Intuiting biology (Part 1: Order and chaos in the crowded cell)

 Thus, if we have two biomolecules in the cell that can bind/interact (including proteins), we can deduce that they inevitably will interact within a fairly short span of time (again, subject to their compartmentalization within the cell).
 Thus, as far as I understand, the deterministic picture portrayed by a network diagram is actually fairly accurate!

-Putting this all together at a (very) high-level: molecules move extremely fast in the cell and will (roughly) meet every other molecule in the cell within a short amount of time; however, the pairs of molecules that actually react when they meet is extremely small.
-From this picture, we gain a sense for why the network model is a reasonable model for describing cellular processes despite how packed and chaotic they are!
+Putting this all together at a (very) high-level: molecules move extremely fast in the cell and will (roughly) meet every other molecule in the cell within a short span of time; however, the pairs of molecules that actually interact when they meet is extremely small.
+From these two facts, we gain a sense for how the network model emerges despite the packed and chaotic the environment within cells!